jeffzy15/aboutapp/README.md

-# GithubProject
+# About us
-Welcome to our Github project!
+Welcome to our about page!
+Here, we will share a bit about ourselves.
+Look out for hidden easter eggs 👀!

-Made By: Ethan, Qi An and Jeffrey (Admiralty)
+A Joint Effort By: Ethan, Qi An and Jeffrey (Admiralty)

+But it would not be possible without you, The user!
+Without further ado lets get started!